google/grr-doc/developing-grr/setting-up-dev-env.md

 You can use one of the commands below to run specific GRR server components.

+Fleetspeak server: `fleetspeak_server`

 Admin UI: `grr_admin_ui`

 Frontend: `grr_frontend`

 Worker: `grr_worker`

-You can also run a local GRR client by executing `grr_client` command.
+You can also run a local GRR client by executing `fleetspeak_client` command.

 Adding `--verbose` flag to any of these commands would force GRR components to output debug information to stderr.